ChurchApps/grandiose/README.md

     grandiose.isSupportedCPU(); // e.g. true

 ## Status, support and further development

-Support for sending streams is in progress.
-Support for x86, Mac and Linux platforms is being considered.

-Although the architecture of grandiose is such that it could be used at scale in production environments, development is not yet complete.
-In its current state, it is recommended that this software is used in development environments and for building prototypes.
-Future development will make this more appropriate for production use.

 Contributions can be made via pull requests and will be considered by the author on their merits.
 Enhancement requests and bug reports should be raised as github issues.
 For support, please contact [Streampunk Media](http://www.streampunk.media/).